This page is to help you decide about COVID-19 vaccination for your child age 6 months or older.

 Children with certain health conditions are at higher risk of severe illness from COVID-19.
 They are more likely to have to go to hospital with COVID-19.

-The condition causes pneumonia, inflammation of the heart, and difficulty breathing.
+It causes pneumonia, inflammation of the heart and difficulty breathing.

 Clinical trials showed that this vaccine was highly effective at preventing COVID-19 in children.

-This vaccine has already been given to millions of children aged 5 to 15 years old in the USA, Canada, and Israel and is recommended in other European countries.
+This vaccine has been given to millions of children age 5 to 11 in the USA, Canada and Israel and is recommended in other European countries.

 Thousands of people worldwide have been vaccinated as part of clinical trials.
-No new safety concerns were reported in children aged 5 to 15 after these trials.
+No new safety concerns were reported in children age 5 to 11 after these trials.

 Children who should not get a COVID-19 vaccine

-Most children aged 5 to 15 will be able to safely get the vaccine.
+Most children age 6 months and older will be able to safely get the vaccine.

-But the Pfizer/BioNtech COVID-19 vaccine is not recommended if your child had:
+But the Pfizer/BioNtech COVID-19 vaccine is not recommended if your child had a severe allergic reaction to:

-Talk to your child’s doctor before getting the vaccine if your child has had:
+Talk to your child’s GP before getting the vaccine if your child has had:

 - a severe allergic reaction (anaphylaxis) in the past, including to any other vaccine or medication